clmazzac/wungus-writeups/PicoCTF-2022/README.md

 ## Final Thoughts
 - This was my introduction to CTFing, and it was pretty good!
 I had a pretty good time messing with the problems and yelling at my teammates to do things :P

+- My only gripe is that many problems could be cheesed, specifically Wizardlike